What is considered a legal contract?

 How much do contracts cost?

 We write all our contracts under our fixed price packages, with the more contracts you need the less each document costs, all our pricing is available on this page.
-We also split the cost over three payments so it is more affordable for those with limited cashflow.
+We can also draft contracts within our Support package.

 How much does it cost to have a lawyer write a contract?